Tableau Server Review: "Yes, Tableau can make you feel "Tab - Blue" At Times"

 Integration with ArcMap – The SmartConnect Operations Center’s business requirements made it necessary for me to find ways to enhance the mapping capability within Tableau.
 The default background map that is offered by Tableau falls short in the areas of zooming and satellite imagery rendering.
 Therefore, Tableau offers its users the ability to connect to a geospatial (WMS) server.
 To Tableau’s credit, the steps and information needed to connect to a WMS server are very simple.
 If you have the URL of the WMS, then you can connect to the server.
 In my experience, the biggest problem with using the layers from various WMS servers is in the rendering of the image.
 If your application requires a certain level of detail and/or the ability to zoom in to a certain extent, you may find that the static image stops rendering at a certain zoom level.
 In the SOC’s application, it was necessary to validate the latitude and longitude of meters in the field and their proximity to other meters (aka – the “mesh” network in wireless meter terminology) by visual inspection.
 When I left the SOC, I was in high-level discussions between Tableau’s technical team and SCE’s GIS team regarding the rendering of the different layers available through SCE’s internal WMS servers.

-What Tableau Server does well
+Tableau Server Pros

-Where Tableau Server could improve
+Tableau Server Cons

 - Not a one stop shop for summarizing large data sets (>1 million rows).